 When you are pregnant, it is important to eat a well-balanced, healthful diet.
 This includes getting the right amount of calories and key nutrients to support both you and your baby.

-Since the amount of calories you need will vary depending on age, weight, and physical activity among other things, talk with your healthcare provider about a calorie plan that is right for you.
+Since the amount of calories you need varies depending on age, weight, and physical activity among other things, talk with your healthcare provider about a calorie plan that is right for you.

 Women who are pregnant or may become pregnant should consume 600 micrograms (mcg) of folic acid, or folate, every day.
 This mineral is most important during the first several weeks of pregnancy, often before a woman even knows she is pregnant.
 Getting enough folic acid can help prevent neural tube defects, such as spina bifida .
 It may also help prevent other birth defects like cleft lip and congenital heart disease.
 You may also reduce your chance of having a miscarriage or stillbirth .

-You can meet this requirement by eating a variety of foods rich in folic acid.
+You can meet this requirement by eating a variety of foods that are rich in folic acid.
 For extra insurance, you may also want to take a folic acid supplement before you become pregnant and through your first trimester.
-(If you are taking a prenatal vitamin that contains folate, you do not need a separate folic acid supplement.)
+If you are taking a prenatal vitamin that contains folate, you do not need a separate folic acid supplement.

 Foods rich in folic acid include:

 - Fortified breakfast cereal

 - Whole-wheat breads